-After choosing a destination for the adventure the player is gently guided to the Market for a reason: because getting to know the local inhabitants leads to increased knowledge and understanding, which in turn increase the player's ability to save the community (Haynes, 2008).
-Act II is split between the Market, the Toolbox and the exploration of the location itself.
-Act II could be summarized as "preparing for battle."
+After choosing a destination for the adventure, the player is gently guided to the market for a reason: because getting to know the local inhabitants leads to increased knowledge and understanding, which in turn increase the player's ability to save the community (Haynes et al., 2008).
+Act II is split between the market, the toolbox, and the exploration of the location itself.
+Act II could be summarized as "preparing for battle".

-3.1 The Market and the Characters
+3.1 The market and the characters

-The Market provides a lot of the backstory, and players with limited information about volcanic hazards can only benefit from paying attention to this part of the game.
-This area is meant to foster learning by oral storytelling by having player "listen" to the villagers' experiences and opinions.
-The Market also provides clues regarding the ideal tools for each location and level of gameplay difficulty.
-During testing with our youngest audiences, 6-8 years old, we observed that they tended to read every single dialog available because they understand intuitively that this will raise their chance of survival.
-Many of our teenage test subjects stayed in the Market only briefly or skipped it altogether, they were anxious to get to the action and try their skills even if that meant that they would have to try several times before reaching success.
-It is in the Market where the protagonist can invest energy to find out about the challenges faced by the community and is able to start putting together a strategy.
-Some of the villagers in the Market have useful information about how past occurrences of the hazard have unfolded, plus strategies that have failed or succeeded.
+The market provides a lot of the backstory, and players with limited information about volcanic hazards can only benefit from paying attention to this part of the game.
+This area is meant to foster learning by oral storytelling by having the player "listen" to the villagers' experiences and opinions.
+The market also provides clues regarding the ideal tools for each location and level of gameplay difficulty.
+During testing with our youngest audiences, 6-8-year-olds, we methodically observed that they tended to read every single dialog available because they understand intuitively that this will raise their chance of survival.
+Many of our teenage test subjects stayed in the market only briefly or skipped it altogether; they were anxious to get to the action and try their skills even if that meant that they would have to try several times before reaching success.
+It is in the market where the protagonist can invest energy into finding out about the challenges faced by the community and is able to start putting together a strategy.
+Some of the villagers in the market have useful information about how past occurrences of the hazard have unfolded, plus strategies that have failed or succeeded.
 Others may have strong opinions about what to do or not to do in case of volcanic activity or a possible evacuation.
-So it is in the Market where the player can increasingly assume his or her position as potential hero.
+So it is in the market where the player can increasingly assume their position as a potential hero.
 The player, now clearly the protagonist, can decide whether to talk to the villagers or not and, like in any good drama, this choice will have consequences (Fig. 6).